Family Systems Theory

 What is Family Systems Theory?

 - Boundaries: The invisible rules that define participation and closeness.
-Overly rigid boundaries can create emotional distance, while overly diffuse boundaries can lead to enmeshment and lack of individuality.
+Rigid boundaries create emotional distance.
+Diffuse boundaries lead to enmeshment and loss of individuality.

 - Triangles: When two family members in conflict involve a third to reduce tension, it may temporarily relieve stress but often reinforces unhealthy patterns.

-- Family Roles: Members may take on roles such as the “peacemaker,” “caretaker,” or “rebel.”
-While these roles may stabilize the system, they can also limit personal growth and perpetuate dysfunction.
+- Family Roles: Members may take on roles like “peacemaker,” “caretaker,” or “rebel.”
+These roles can stabilise the system but limit personal growth and repeat the same patterns.

 How Family Systems Therapy Helps